 An example of this is the excess of information available at our disposal that most of us spend perusing on a regular basis.
 Instead of reading every single thing online through various websites and publications, limit your information intake and restrict yourself to just one source, once a day.
 This is what is known as the “low information diet“.

 Another way is to implement the Pareto principle.
 Also known as the 80/20 rule, it’s a notable concept in economics which asserts that 80% of effects come from 20% of the causes.
-In other words, that 80% of your successful sales comes from only 20% of your customers, or that 80% of your profits comes from only 20% of your efforts.
+In other words, 80% of your successful sales come from only 20% of your customers, or 80% of your profits come from only 20% of your efforts.
 So focus only on the 20%.

-Now that you’ve eliminated the time-wasting activities, it’s time to go one step further to reducing your work hours by turning your muse into an automated revenue stream.
+Now that you’ve eliminated the time-wasting activities, it’s time to go one step further to reduce your work hours by turning your muse into an automated revenue stream.

 To earn a passive income, take a look at the tasks at hand and see what can be delegated and outsourced.
 In this digital age, reliable virtual assistants and teams are not so hard to come by.
 Delegating responsibilities and the daily operations of your business is what will free up your time and enable you to reduce your working hours to the ideal four per week.